open-cloud/open-cloud.github.io.old/devguide_hwansible.md

 * Create the file [xos/xos/synchronizers/helloworldservice_complete/helloworldservice-synchronizer.py](https://github.com/open-cloud/xos/blob/master/xos/synchronizers/helloworldservice_complete/helloworldservice-synchronizer.py) which will run the existing XOS synchronizer.
 We will create a script in a later step that will pass a particular configuration into this program that will have the XOS synchronizer execute the steps for the HelloWorldTenant.

 * Create the file [xos/xos/synchronizers/helloworldservice/model-deps](https://github.com/open-cloud/xos/blob/master/xos/synchronizers/helloworldservice_complete/model-deps).
-This file is used to denote the dependencies of the observer that are needed, in our case we don’t have any dependencies so we indicate this with the empty set.
+This file is used to denote the dependencies of the synchronizer that are needed, in our case we don’t have any dependencies so we indicate this with the empty set.

 **Note: **For a real model with dependencies you can generate the dependency graph within a VM from /opt/xos: ./dmdot helloworldservice.